By Niall Looney, Divisional Director, Fibre Services, Indigo

 Our job is to evaluate the infrastructure and understand what has or hasn’t been done.
 That means looking at everything from build records and backfill materials to surface dressing.
 We want to see the right boxes have been ticked on compliance and a complete permit history, with rejections as well as approvals.
 We look at granular contract details, from the defects liability period and the length of the materials guarantee to ongoing maintenance and inspection requirements.

 Network tests and connectivity checks evaluate current performance while duct space and fibre counts are used to assess future contingency.
-Where relevant, we looks to see if guidelines for shared infrastructure have been adhered to and if the architecture has been designed to best practice standards.
+Where relevant, we look to see if guidelines for shared infrastructure have been adhered to and if the architecture has been designed to best practice standards.
 We look at rollout strategies of the altnet and carry out competitor analysis to determine network penetration and uptake effectiveness.

 All of this is important to an incumbent telecoms company with an M&A strategy.